That’s when the following questions come up:

 - How does one maximize the effectiveness of a design while at the same time reducing building costs?

-- Can we improve access to machinery and equipment for when maintenance activities are required?
+- Can we improve equipment access for maintenance activities?

 - How can we optimize processes and procedures?

-Although a paper plan and a 3D representation on screen can yield some of the answers to these questions, a virtual reality (VR) plan is the ideal tool to increase profitability and the excellence of your design, all at lower cost.
+Although a paper plan and a 3D representation on screen can yield some of the answers to these questions, a virtual reality (VR) plan is the ideal tool to increase the reliability and profitability of your design, all at lower cost.

 What is VR?

-This leading-edge technology enables users to immerse themselves in an interactive environment with limitless interaction.
+This leading-edge technology enables users to immerse themselves in a virtual environment with limitless interaction.
 This immersion is the key feature of VR.
 Recent innovations have paved the way for high-resolution headsets, for example.
 The graphic quality provided by these new headsets is so impressive that users are literally transported into the VR models and facilities.

 The implementation of new technologies presents a daunting challenge for some plants.
-However, with the appropriate expertise, it is possible to 3D-scan an entire plant, or make use of existing models (Navisworks, Revit, etc.) imported into VR.
+However, with the appropriate expertise, it’s possible to 3D-scan an entire plant, or make use of existing models (Navisworks, Revit, etc.) imported into VR.

-Making use of the faithful quality and the one-for-one representation of the simulation, conversion into VR can be used to easily validate a project’s feasibility, to determine ahead of time where space restrictions might come up, to pick up high-detail design errors before construction or to provide an exact view of the plant once built.
+Making use of the faithful quality and the one-for-one representation of the simulation, conversion into VR can be used to easily validate a project’s feasibility, to determine ahead of time where space restrictions may come up, to pick up high-detail design errors before construction or to provide an exact view of the plant once built.
 Unlike paper plans or models on a conventional screen, VR projects the user into a context where targeting problems is as easy as if you were there in person.
-One of our clients conducted a design review in VR and discovered that part of the ventilation design was flawed.
-The VR model enabled him to convince a client to do business with them instead and avoid substantial expenses.
+For example, during a VR design review, one of our clients discovered that part of the ventilation design was blocking the space for sprinkler system piping, which led to considerable cost savings during construction.
+The cost savings and reliability VR reviews provide can therefore be applied to other projects and further digital transformation.

 Improving health and safety

 Serious accidents remain an unfortunate fact of life in industry.
 Using VR, planners can quickly and effectively determine possible safety issues.
-VR simulation could be used to determine the distance between hazardous machinery and emergency aid equipment, as well as ascertain the presence—or absence, for that matter—of overhead safety guard rails.
+For example, VR simulation could be used to determine the distance between hazardous machinery and emergency aid equipment, as well as ascertain the presence—or absence—of overhead safety guardrails.

 Immediate returns on investment